Professor, Sunkist Distinguished Professor of Agronomy

 Major Project Activities

-- Member of the Editorial Advisory Board of Field Crops Research journal
+- Member of the Editorial Advisory Board of Field Crops Research and Global Food Security journals

 - Water for Food Institute Fellow